- When it comes to space exploration, almost every country has one in place, and numerous satellites circling the planet.

 - Nasa has been at the forefront of space exploration since 1958, and have been at the forefront of space travel.
 Sending astronauts and several unmanned ships to explore.

-- SpaceX started their space program in 2002, with the sole motive of colonizing Mars.
+- SpaceX started its space program in 2002, with the sole motive of colonizing Mars.
 They have the highest number of satellites in orbit right now.

 On December 13, 1972, Commander Eugene A. Cernan took humanity’s last steps on the Moon.
 Apollo 17 marked the end of NASA’s crewed lunar missions.
 Nearly 50 years later, in 2021, the spaceflight agency announced the Artemis Program, finally attempting to return.
 However, it’s not the only organization attempting to make the journey.